takemar/starry/README.md

 Use `Starry.serialize`.
 This single method is used for all three types: List, Dictionary, and Item.

 If an Item or an Inner List has parameters, create a new `Starry::Item` or `Starry::InnerList` class object and use it.
-Non-parameterized values can be contained without such a wrapping object.
-Also, note that keys of the parameters hash can be either strings or symbols.
+Their constructor takes a value as its first argument and a parameters hash as its second argument.
+Keys of the parameters hash can be either strings or symbols.
+Note that non-parameterized values can be contained without such a wrapping object.

 ```ruby
 require 'starry'